Warm Apple Pie Bread

 - ⅓ cup milk

-- Preheat oven to 350 degrees.
-Grease and flour a loaf pan.
+Preheat oven to 350 degrees.
+Grease and flour an 8×4 loaf pan

-- With mixer on medium, beat white sugar, remaining brown sugar and butter until fluffy.
-Mix in applesauce.
-Add well beaten eggs and vanilla.
+With mixer on medium, cream white sugar, remaining brown sugar and butter until fluffy.
+Mix in applesauce (if using), beaten eggs and vanilla.

-- Stir together flour and baking powder.
-Add flour to egg mixture and stir just until combined.
+Stir together flour and baking powder.
+Add flour to egg mixture along with milk and stir just until combined.
 Do not overmix!!
-Add milk.

-- Pour half of the batter into a greased and floured loaf pan.
-Sprinkle with ½ of the apples and ½ of the brown sugar mix.
+Pour half of the batter into a greased and floured loaf pan.
+Sprinkle with 1/2 of the apples and 1/2 of the cinnamon mixture.

-- Stir the remaning apples into the remaining batter and pour into the pan.
-Top with remaining brown sugar mixture.
+Stir the remaining apples into the remaining batter and pour into the pan.
+Top with remaining cinnamon mixture.

-- Bake approx. 40 minutes.
-Remove from oven, brush topping with melted butter.
+Bake approx. 40 minutes.
+Brush topping with melted butter.
 Continue baking an additional 5-10 minutes or until a toothpick comes out clean.